IronCodem/IronCodem/README.md

 Hello, coding world...

-I know 11 languages: HTML, Dart, Flutter, Python, JS, CSS, Python Turtle, JSON, Node.JS, & React.JS.
+I know 8 languages: HTML, Python, CSS, JS, Node.JS, Tcl, Haskell, & Dart.
 I go to Moody Middle School and I love to learn new things!
 My favourite day of the year is 25th December.
 Why?
 It's my birthday.
 Sometimes, I like to play cricket and soccer, except the COVID times where I just play Cricket 2011 (the EA game).